corda/corda/docs/source/tutorial-cordapp.rst

 * ``/api/example/ious``
 * ``/api/example/create-iou`` with parameters ``iouValue`` and ``partyName`` which is CN name of a node

-There is also a web front-end served from ``/web/example``.
+There is also a web front-end served from the home directory e.g. ``localhost:50005``.

-.. warning:: The content in ``/web/example`` is only available for demonstration purposes and does not implement anti-XSS, anti-XSRF or other security techniques.
+.. warning:: The content is only available for demonstration purposes and does not implement anti-XSS, anti-XSRF or other security techniques.
 Do not use this code in production.

 Creating an IOU via the endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-An IOU can be created by sending a PUT request to the ``/api/example/create-iou`` endpoint directly, or by using the the web form served from ``/web/example``.
+An IOU can be created by sending a PUT request to the ``/api/example/create-iou`` endpoint directly, or by using the the web form served from the home directory.

 To create an IOU between PartyA and PartyB, run the following command from the command line: